Courtney Barnett: Career

 In 2017, Barnett and Kurt Vile recorded the collaborative album Lotta Sea Lice, released via Matador Records, Marathon Artists and Milk!
 Records on October 13.
 Some of the album collaborators include Stella Mozgawa, Mick Harvey and the Dirty Three's Mick Turner and Jim White.
-The lead single "Over Everything" was released on August 30, 2017 accompanied by the music video directed by Danny Cohen.
+The lead single "Over Everything" was released on August 30, 2017, accompanied by the music video directed by Danny Cohen.
 "Over Everything" initially sparked the pair's collaboration, after Philadelphia-based Vile wrote the song with the Melbourne-based Barnett's voice in mind.
 The second single "Continental Breakfast" was released on 26 September 2017.
 In June 2017 Vile and Barnett announced a North American tour.
 The duo was backed by the Sea Lice, a band featuring Janet Weiss (Sleater-Kinney, Wild Flag), Rob Laakso (The Violators, Swirlies, Mice Parade), Stella Mozgawa (Warpaint), and Katie Harkin (Sky Larkin, touring member of Sleater-Kinney and Wild Beasts).

 On 12 February 2018, Barnett teased a new album on her social media accounts, featuring her trying out various musical instruments with the clip ending with the tagline "Tell Me How You Really Feel".
-Barnett released the singles "Nameless, Faceless", "Need A Little Time", "City Looks Pretty", and "Sunday Roast" from her sophomore solo album, which was launched at a private function at Sydney's Lansdowne Hotel in April 2018 and emceed by ex-The Go-Betweens Lindy Morrison.
+Barnett released the singles "Nameless, Faceless", "Need A Little Time", "City Looks Pretty", and "Sunday Roast" from her sophomore solo album, which was launched at a private function at Sydney's Lansdowne Hotel in April 2018 and emceed by ex–The Go-Betweens Lindy Morrison.
 The album was eventually released on 18 May 2018 and titled Tell Me How You Really Feel.
 The album dealt, in part, with Barnett's thoughts about isolation in the social media age.
 "City Looks Pretty" was featured on the soundtrack of the video game FIFA 19.

 In 2019, Barnett was added to the bill of Woodstock 50, but the festival was cancelled in May.

-In December 2020, NME reported that a documentary titled Anonymous Club exploring "the inner life of the notoriously shy [Barnett] amidst her significant rise to fame" is in the works after receiving $2.5 million in funding from Screen Australia.

-On 7 July 2021, Barnett released "Rae Street", the lead single from her third studio album, Things Take Time, Take Time, which was released on 12 November 2021.
+On 7 July 2021, Barnett released "Rae Street", the lead single from her third studio album—Things Take Time, Take Time—which was released on 12 November 2021.

-On 3 July 2022.
-Barnett supported the Rolling Stones at their concert at Hyde Park in London, UK.
+On 3 July 2022, Barnett supported the Rolling Stones at their concert at Hyde Park in London, UK.

+In July 2023, Barnett confirmed Milk!
+Records will be disestablished at the end of 2023, after 12 years.

+The final album released on the label is the instrumental End of the Day, released on 8 September 2023.
+The album features 17 tracks written to score the 2021 documentary, Anonymous Club.

+In October of 2025, Barnett released her first new music video and vocal single in two years, "Stay in Your Lane" - which was later performed on The Tonight Show Starring Jimmy Fallon.